 THE POSITIVE: The subjects chosen are so often quirky and laugh-out-loud funny that you wonder "how did he THINK of that?"
 He is also obviously a talented artist.

-THE NEGATIVE: You hit an occasional comic that just doesn't seem funny so much as . . . weird, or dumb.
+THE NEGATIVE: You hit an occasional comic that just doesn't seem funny so much as . . . weird, or pointless.
 You think about it for a while, try to "get it," and realize there isn't anything to get.
 Usually that doesn't happen but it's disappointing when it does.
-The comic stopped updating, so that's sad too.
+The comic rarely updates, so that's sad too.

 THE POSITIVE: The characters are funny and usually pretty realistic, and even though it's usually a funny, humor-oriented strip, it has its moments of seriousness and they are handled very well.